joonajuusti/train-ticket-reservation/README.md

 This project is for a university course focusing on UIs.

-## Development server
+## Setting up

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Clone train-backend from `https://github.com/joonajuusti/train-backend.git`.
+In that directory, run `npm install` and then `npm start` to get the backend running.

+In the train-ticket-reservetion directory, run `npm install` and then `ng serve --open` for a server at `http://localhost:4200/`.